RokiyaAbdElsatar/weather_App/README.md

 - Ensure internet connection for weather data to load.
 - If the API fails, a graceful fallback error message is shown.
-- The app UI is mobile-friendly and adapts well to different screen sizes.

 ---